If you want to be on the program, the email address, lrushbow at EIBnet.com.

 Career counselor Sue Romanos works her tail off to find the unemployed like Fonseca jobs.

-It's shocking, Romano said.
+It's shocking, Romanos said.

-I would never have believed it a year ago if you would have told me people be turning down jobs.
+I would never have believed it a year ago if you would have told me people would be turning down jobs.

 Romanos has been the CEO of Career Exchange, an award-winning career placement agency that serves Broward and Dade counties for 21 years.